 A batch ticket is an identification tag attached to a product, typically to track goods and materials through a manufacturing process.

-Another example is that an auto manufacturer may start using batch numbers instead of model numbers and build dates.
+Another example is that an auto manufacturer may use batch numbers instead of model numbers and build dates.
 This way, they can sell units with unknown production statuses without fear that they will be sold as new when they were mistakenly marked as used.

 Batch ticket template